 ST. PATRICK’S WELL

-After escaping to Orvieto during the Sack of Rome in 1527, and figuring he might need to spend some considerable time there, Pope Clement VII commissioned the construction of St. Patrick’s well to ensure a secure water source to the city.
+After escaping to Orvieto during the Sack of Rome in 1527, and figuring he might need to spend some considerable time there, Pope Clement VII commissioned the construction of stopover on a transfer from Rome to Florence or vice versa to ensure a secure water source to the city.

 The well is about 53 meters deep (about 175 feet).
 Back in the day citizens would travel down into the well by donkey to fetch water and bring it back up again.
 In an ingenious feat of engineering, a double-helix staircase was devised, resulting in one route to get down into the well and a different route to get back up.
 Now that’s some brilliant Renaissance traffic management!